 For some women, prenatal vitamins can be a bit rough on the gut.
 If you have been taking yours in the morning and have noticed a spike in your nausea shortly thereafter, try switching to taking them right before bed and see if that makes a difference.
 Another option is to choose a whole food prenatal multivitamin, which have been shown to be gentler on the stomach because the body recognizes them as food.

 There is a point on the inside of your wrist about two inches down from the palm of your hand that is supposed to relieve nausea.
 Find it by placing two fingers below your palm and then gently massaging the area directly beneath those finger widths, in between the two large tendons.
 There are non-prescription bracelets called Sea Bands which will also stimulate this point for you, and using acupuncture in conjunction with acupressure may increase the stomach-calming results.

 4. Increase Magnesium Intake

 Some research has shown a link between magnesium deficiency and morning sickness.
 This may be because of the havoc a deficiency can wreak on your stress hormones, and then your entire hormonal balance as a result.
 Many of us have diets lacking magnesium today, and magnesium deficiency is fairly common among women in the United States.
-Getting a magnesium deficiency under control prior to conception, however, may go a long ways towards preventing morning sickness during your pregnancy.
-Try eating leafy green vegetables, almonds and avocado’s to increase your magnesium intake.
-Taking Epson salts baths may also help you to absorb magnesium, while also providing the calming half hour you may need to recover from previous bouts of nausea.
+Getting a magnesium deficiency under control prior to conception, however, may go a long way towards preventing morning sickness during your pregnancy.
+Try eating leafy green vegetables, almonds and avocados to increase your magnesium intake.
+Taking Epsom salts baths may also help you to absorb magnesium, while also providing the calming half hour you may need to recover from previous bouts of nausea.